DFE-Digital/get-into-teaching-app/app/views/content/blog/application-tips-from-a-teacher-training-provider.md

 ## References

 And finally, we turn to references.
-Who you pick is really important.
-You'll need 2 references.
+You'll need 2 referees.

 Who you should pick as your referees will depend on your circumatances.

 If you graduated in the last 5 years, you'll need an academic reference.
 If you already work in a school, you'll need a reference from your headteacher.
 If you’re applying for a salaried course, one of your references must be from an employer.

 You'll provide the details for your referees when you apply, but they will not be contacted unless you are offered a place on a teacher training course.
-Read more about [choosing your referees.](/train-to-be-a-teacher/how-to-apply-for-teacher-training#choose-your-referees)
+Read more about [choosing your referees](/train-to-be-a-teacher/how-to-apply-for-teacher-training#choose-your-referees).

 ## Responses